-Some believe great leaders are born and some believe they are made.
-Wherever you stand in that great debate, these 5 habits will work for all types of leaders.
+Some believe great leaders are born, and some believe they are made.
+Wherever you stand in that great debate, these five habits will work for all types of leaders.

 Getting in the habit of doing something effective produces efficiency.
 It’s no wonder some of the greatest leaders had some of the most interesting habits.

 Here are five habits that will take your leadership to the next level.

 1. Write it Down

 My greatest ideas are born between 4:00 AM – 8:00 AM.
 Sometimes I’ll be half asleep or fast asleep – the first thing I do is wake up and write it down.
 Now, this is not to advise you to wake up at dawn; this is just a practical example of what writing thoughts and ideas down means for me.

 Whenever you have an idea, whether the idea is attainable today or five years from now, whether it’s too large for your resources, whether it’s complex and unrelatable, write it down.

 Keeping a journal handy for your thoughts allows you the ability to revisit those thoughts.
 You would be surprised at the number of tangible ideas you have that you could implement today or in the future.